yetanotherbhai/target.en/help/c_target_mobile_app/t_mobile-send-activity-information-analytics.md

 >
 >       ```
 >       [ADBMobile trackAction:@"Welcome Screen"
->             data:@{@"&amp;&amp;tnt" : tntVal from response}];
+>             data:@{@"&&tnt" : tntVal from response}];
 >       ```

 >       >[!NOTE]
 >       >
->       >` &amp;amp;&amp;amp;tnt`is a reserved event key in the mobile SDK.
+>       >` &&tnt`is a reserved event key in the mobile SDK.
 The post-classification of the ` tntVal` variable in Analytics works in the same way in the mobile SDK as it does in on the web (JavaScript).
 Once the information is processed in Analytics, you should see activity and experience names in the Analytics interface.